curiousdannii/iplayif.com/README.md

 -	`callback`: a callback function for JSONP

-	If you're using jQuery, set the `dataType` to `'jsonp'` and it will automatically create the callback function and add this parameter for you.
+	If you're using jQuery and you set the `dataType` to `'jsonp'`, it will automatically create the callback function and add this parameter for you.
 Other libraries may do the same.
+However, as the parameter jQuery choses for you will be unique, the results won't be cached, and so it's recommended that you manually specify the callback function.
+See <http://api.jquery.com/jQuery.ajax/> for more information.

 	If you use a callback, also set `encode=base64`.

 Parchment-proxy will send the data with a `Content-Type` header of `'text/plain; charset=ISO-8859-1'` and an `Access-Control-Allow-Origin` header of `'*'` for cross-site AJAX requests.
 Similarly, it will handle an `OPTIONS` request if you need to preflight your cross-site requests.

+Parchment-proxy uses `ETag` and `If-None-Match` headers to manage caching.
+In most situations you shouldn't need to manually use the headers.

 There is currently no limit for requested files, but as big files aren't cached, please be gentle!